DevoInc/python-ds-connector/README.md

 `tag`, `historical` are specified the same as in the `load` method

-`ts_index` Can be used when historical is True to specify the column in the csv containing the historical timestamp.
+`ts_index` Can be used when `historical` is `True` to specify the column in the csv containing the historical timestamp.

-`ts_name` Can be used when both historical and header are True.  ts_name specifies the column in the csv containing the historical timestamp by column name.
+`ts_name` Can be used when both `historical` and `header` are `True`.  `ts_name` specifies the column in the csv containing the historical timestamp by column name.

+`linq_func`: specified the same as the `load` method above.

-`Writer.load_df(df, tag, ts_name)`
+`Writer.load_df(df, tag, ts_name, linq_func=print)`

-`df`: pandas DataFrame to be loaded into Devo
+`df`: `pandas.DataFrame` to be loaded into Devo

 `tag`: Full name of the table to load the data into.

 `ts_name`: The column name containing the historical timestamp.

+`linq_func`: specified the same as the `load` method above.

-Note that load_df can only be used for historical data uploads.
+Note that `load_df` can only be used for historical data uploads.

 #### Accessing Uploaded Data

-The Loader sends data into Devo by inserting a header and all of the data of each input row into the message column of the Devo table.
-The Writer provides a Linq query that can be used to parse this message column to extract the data loaded into Devo.
+In addition to loading the data, the `Writer` generates a Linq query that can be used to retrieve the loaded data.
+This Linq is processed by the `linq_func` argument of the data loading methods.
+When loading the data, the `Writer` appends a header a to each row of input data before sending this record to Devo.
+These records are stored in the message column of the specified table.
+The `Writer` provides a Linq query that uses the header to parse the message column and extract the data loaded into Devo.

 ## Credential File

-A credentials files can be used to store credentials for both the API and the Loader as well as end points and relays.
+A credentials files can be used to store credentials for both the `Reader` and the `Writer` as well as end points and relays.

 The credentials file needs to be stored at `~/.devo_credentials`